-Department Description: The Water Distribution department is responsible for the

-- Repaired 34 water main breaks ranging in size from 4" to 12" - Repaired 209 service line leaks - Installed 43 new water services - Replaced 79 water meters and 665 registers - Completed 3,752 locate work orders - Completed the flushing, of approximately 1,600 fire hydrants - Replaced approximately 2,300 feet of 8" water main on 11th between Cherokee and Choctaw - Replaced approximately 500 feet of 8" water main on Dewey between 9th and 11th - Replaced approximately 1,600 feet of 8" on Osage between 15th and 18th - Installed a cross connect between the 30" and 42" raw water lines at the water treatment plant

-- Replace existing 6 inch water main Putnam, between Barlow Drive - Replace existing 8 inch water main on Woodland, between Willow Park and Prairie Heights - Complete the annual flushing and testing of fire hydrants fuel, maintenance and repair services, and replacement of equipment and main line replacement.
+Department Mission: To maintain and monitor the City's water distribution system and to provide field services necessary for the operation and billing of the water utility system as a whole.
+Department Description: The Water Distribution department is responsible for the maintenance and repair of the water distribution system of the City.
+It installs new service lines, constructs replacement lines and tests and repairs meters.
+It also conducts leak inspections, meter checks, connects and disconnects the City's water customers, and reads water meters.
+2017 Accomplishments: Repaired 34 water main breaks ranging in size from 4" to 12" Repaired 209 service line leaks Installed 43 new water services Replaced 79 water meters and 665 registers Completed 3,752 locate work orders Completed the flushing, of approximately 1,600 fire hydrants Replaced approximately 2,300 feet of 8" water main on 11th between Cherokee and Choctaw Replaced approximately 500 feet of 8" water main on Dewey between 9th and 11th Replaced approximately 1,600 feet of 8" on Osage between 15th and 18th Installed a cross connect between the 30" and 42" raw water lines at the water treatment plant 2018 Objectives: Replace existing 6 inch water main Putnam, between Barlow Drive Replace existing 8 inch water main on Woodland, between Willow Park and Prairie Heights Complete the annual flushing and testing of fire hydrants fuel, maintenance and repair services, and replacement of equipment and main line replacement.